NeiloErnesto89/interactive-project2/README.md

 A [HTML Validator](https://validator.w3.org/#validate_by_input) was used to check the HTML, I had 5 warnings and 10 errors, which mainly came from a span class which I replaced with a div.

-A [CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to check the CSS for any major errors.
+A [CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to check the CSS for any major errors, the only code that caused any minor issue had to do with the `-webkit-background-size: cover` styling.
+This, however, in my testing, had no affect on the page so I decided to leave it in.

 ##### Unresolved Bugs

-An issue I have is that on the piecharts, once a nation has been selected, the other criteria that was presented already on the piechart became one jumbled line at the top of the piechart.
+An issue I have is that on the Piecharts that have a number of labels, once 1 nation has been selected (Ireland, for example), which would automatically take 100% of the chart, as it's the only selection, the other criteria labels that were presented already on the piechart became one jumbled line at the top of the chart.
+This wasn't resolved but with a little bit more time I could fix this I'm sure.

+The 2 barchart coloring is slightly erratic.
+I fixed most of this but I didn't want to lose too much time on it as it's on a slight bug and doesn't affect functionality.

+On the Piecharts, when choosing a nation  which would automatically take 100% of the chart as it's the only selection, the remain labels return to the top of the piechart and become 1 blurred word.

 ### User Story Testing